tincro/euchre/README.md

 - Extract the file

 ## Running the Game
+1. Open a terminal

-1. `cd` into the downloaded file:
+2. `cd` into the downloaded file:
 `cd Desktop/euchre`

-2. Open a terminal and run the script:
+3. Open a terminal and run the script:
 `python3 -m euchre`

 ## License